runtimeverification/haskell-backend/docs/2019-04-23-Applicative-Kore.md

   notation \nuIn X S P = \nu X (\and P (\inh S))                      [] endmodule
 ```

+## AppKore verifier

+It takes two processes to fully parse an AppKore module.
+The _parser_ simply parses it following the grammar.
+Note that the grammar does not distinguish element variables from symbols and notations.
+Therefore, we need the second process, where a _verifier_ analyzes the module and figures out which are element variables, which are symbols, and which are notations.
+In addition, the verifier checks if the module is wellformed.

+#### Identifier analysis

+In the grammar of AppKore, we use identifiers for element variables, symbols, and notations.
+The parser does not distinguish them.
+The verifier needs to.
+This process is called _identifier analysis_.

+Process `Identifier Analysis` is:

+1. If an identifier `id` has been declared as a symbol (or a hooked symbol) in the current module, or a module that is imported by the current module, then `id` is a symbol (or a hooked symbol);
+2. If an identifier `id` has been declared as a notation (or a hooked notation) in the current module, or a module that is imported by the current module, then `id` is a notation (or a hooked notation);
+3. Otherwise, `id` is an element variable.

+We use the term _current scope_ to mean the current module or a module that is imported by the current module.

+#### Wellformedness conditions about (hooked) notations

+In a notation declaration `notation foo X1 ...
+Xn = P [...]` or a hooked notation declaration `hooked-notation foo X1 ...
+Xn [...]`,  we require that:

+1. `foo,X1,...,Xn` are distinct identifiers;
+2. `foo` has not been declared in the current scope;
+3. `P` doesn't contain `foo` (for notations);
+4. `P` doesn't contain free variables (except placeholders `X1,...,Xn`) (for notations);
+5. If `left-assoc` or `right-assoc` is one of the attributes, then `n` is 2;
+6. `left-assoc` and `right-assoc` cannot both be attributes;

+In a module, we require that:

+1. There is no cyclic (hooked) notation declarations;

+#### Wellformedness conditions about patterns

+We require that:

+1. All notations have the right number of arguments;

+#### Wellformedness conditions about modules

 ## Translation from FullKore to AppKore (DO NOT REVIEW)
 **[Rule App-1].** Translating applications (with `>=1` argument patterns)